eficode-academy/docker-katas/labs/03-deletion.md

 > **Warning:** Do not run the following command as a super user in your own environment, as it will delete _**everything**_ on your computer.

-Now, delete the whole file system with
+Now, delete the whole file system with:

 ```
 rm -rf /